On network coding for acyclic networks with delays: Relationship between the minimum field size problem for and

 The following corollary to Proposition \ref{prop5} shows that there exist several unit-delay networks for which a binary field is sufficient for constructing a feasible network code, irrespective of the field size required for their instantaneous counterparts. \begin{corollary} There exist acyclic networks for which a feasible binary network code exists for the unit-delay networks as a result of differently delayed information available at the coding nodes (where paths to different sinks intersect) in the network, irrespective of the minimum field size required to design a feasible network code for the corresponding instantaneous networks.
-In particular, given a single-source acyclic network $\cal G$ with multicast demands and with at least $h_s$ node-disjoint paths ($h_s$ being the number of information symbols at source) from the source to each sink, it is always possible to construct a modified network $\tilde{{\cal G}}$ such that $\tilde{{\cal G}}_{inst}$ has the same minimum field size requirement as ${\cal G}_{inst},$ but a binary field size would suffice to obtain a feasible network code for $\tilde{{\cal G}}_{ud}.$ \end{corollary}
+In particular, given a single-source acyclic network $\cal G$ with multicast demands and with at least $h_s$ node-disjoint paths ($h_s$ being the number of information symbols at source) from the source to each sink, it is always possible to construct a modified network $\tilde{{\cal G}}$ such that $\tilde{{\cal G}}_{inst}$ has the same minimum field size requirement as ${\cal G}_{inst},$ but a binary field size would suffice to obtain a feasible network code for $\tilde{{\cal G}}_{ud}.$ \end{corollary} \textit{Proof:} See Appendix \ref{cor4proof}.

-Although the delay-and-code scheme can be used to construct feasible network codes in the multicast situation, for a network with more general demands, it might not be prove useful.
+Although the delay-and-code scheme can be used to construct feasible network codes in the multicast situation, for a network with more general demands, it might not prove to be useful.
 We now present an example where it is not possible to design a network code using the delay-and-code scheme. \begin{example}